socky886/gd32f303rct6_LLCC68/readme.md

     SX126xWriteRegister(0x0920, SX126xWriteRegister(0x0920) | 0x08);
 }
 ~~~
+2. swith on tx by pass, tx bypass pa, rx and sleep mode.
 ## 2025/09/22
 1. generate new bin to support 30DBM Radio Board
 2. the carrier frequency is 471M, the PA is SGM33685C